Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 In this directory, we have tested the two linux operating systems of Debian-13 and AlmaLinux-9.
 They run quite well in normal operations, while some errors appear in the tested AlmaLinux-9.3 OS.
-The updated AlmaLinux-9.6 has been updated for usual internet connections except for FFTW3 and the softwares like pairlist.
-It goes still with errors in "pip3 install genice".
+The AlmaLinux-9.6 has been corrected for usual internet connections except for FFTW3 and the softwares like pairlist.
+But, it still goes wrong in "pip3 install genice".

 ### Tests of Debian and AlmaLinux OS's